webda2l/symfony-docs/configuration/micro_kernel_trait.rst

             // (use 'annotation' as the second argument if you define routes as annotations)
             $routes->import(__DIR__.'/Controller/', 'attribute');
         }

-    }
+        // optionally, you can define the getCacheDir() and getLogDir() methods
+        // to override the default locations for these directories }

 Before continuing, run this command to add support for the new dependencies: